-Rural Ohio county shows the impact of opioid influx
+A community ponders role of drugmakers in opioid struggle

 In West Virginia, Mingo County was among the hardest-hit rural areas with a rate of 203 pills per person per year.
 Tommy Preece, volunteer fire chief in the town of Kermit, doesn’t need to see the statistics to know the area’s history of drug problems.

-He lost his brother, assistant fire chief Timmy Dale Preece, to a drug overdose in August 2017.
+He lost his brother, Assistant Fire Chief Timmy Dale Preece, to a drug overdose in August 2017.

 Carter, the recovering pain pill and heroin user in Jackson, says he feels fortunate to have a job, a marriage, and “a beautiful 13-year-old daughter.”
 But he’s also scared for his daughter growing up in the area, as he sees the region’s misery continue.